GowthamVasishta/java-conceptual/Introduction/break.md

 Labelled break and continue keywords can be used to come out of multiple loops at a time.
 In below example, `x` is label.

-> A label we can have only loop statements.
+> we can have only loop statements after a label.

 ![Labelled break and continue](https://github.com/GowthamVasishta/java-conceptual/blob/master/Introduction/label.png)